-Tip: it is possible to pay with US dollars at certain places.
-We advise you not to do this, because they calculate with a bad exchange rate.
+Tip: it is possible to use US dollars at certain places.
+We advise you not to do this because they calculate with a bad exchange rate.
 Pin your money yourself at the ATM so you always have the best exchange rate.

-Budget traveler: if you have a tight budget and you pay close attention to what you spend, $24 – $36 per day may be sufficient.
+Budget traveler: if you have a tight budget and you pay close attention to what you spend, $24 – $36 per person per day may be sufficient.

-Mid-range traveler: If you want it a bit more luxurious, for example doing a few more expensive activities or staying at nicer accommodations, plan a budget of $36 – $97 per day.
+Mid-range traveler: If you want it a bit more luxurious, for example doing a few more expensive activities or staying at nicer accommodations, plan a budget of $36 – $97 per person per day.

 The amounts don’t include airline tickets.
 Flight costs are very diverse.
-We ourselves always use Skyscanner and really recommend it!
+We always use Skyscanner and recommend it!

 $6 – $9